be1/qabc/README.md

 - fluidsynth (library and headers)

 Note that this version of QAbc uses a *modified* version of the open source abcm2ps code, maintained in a specific submodule for QAbc.
 Original `abcm2ps` code is Copyright © 2014-2016 Jean-Francois Moine.

+Note that this veersion of QAbc provides an optionnal internal abc notation parser, generated with [packcc](https://en.wikipedia.org/wiki/PackCC) from a PEG file.

 ## Screenshot
 http://brouits.free.fr/images/qabc_v2alpha.png